-Sexual Assault Defenses: Innocence
+Sexual Assault Defenses: Alibi

 For example, if Adam is accused of sexual assault arising out of events in New York on March 1, he can present evidence to the court that he was actually in Los Angeles on that day.
 Typically, the evidence provided to the court would include hotel receipts, plane tickets, credit card bills and witness corroborations.

 If available, DNA evidence can accurately and reliably establish whether a defendant was present at the crime scene.

 Sexual Assault Defenses: Consent

-Standards to Establish Consent Vary by State
+Standards to Establish Consent

-States differ on the level of awareness that the defendant must have concerning the victim's inability to consent.
+States differ on the level of awareness that a defendant must have concerning the victim's inability to consent.
 In other words, if the defendant argues that they honestly believed that a minor victim was past the age of consent, different state laws hold that claim to different standards.

 Still other states allow defendants to make a claim of mistaken consent as long as the defendant did not act recklessly in overlooking evidence of the victim's inability to consent.
-If the defendant did not act in a wildly irresponsible manner, they can claim an honest belief that the victim gave consent.
+If the defendant did not act in a wildly irresponsible manner, they can attempt to claim an honest belief that the victim gave consent.